-Once time begins, players have 70 minutes plus d6 minutes to play their match.
-At that minute mark all play must stop.
+Once time begins, players have 55 minutes to play their match.
+At the 55 minute mark all play must stop.
 Players will be given a set time by which to report to the judge.
 Any match not reported by the time defined by the judge becomes a double loss.
 This does not mean play until that time limit and then report.
 It means you must have your results reported before the time identified by the judge.